xoofx/UnityNuGet/readme.md

 ### Disable Assembly Version Validation

 This step is necessary to ensure that binding redirects for [strongly named assemblies](https://learn.microsoft.com/en-us/dotnet/standard/assembly/strong-named) in NuGet packages resolve correctly to paths _within the Unity project_.

 - In Unity 2022.2+, this is the [default behavior](https://forum.unity.com/threads/editor-assembly-loading-issues-unloading-broken-assembly-could-not-load-signature.754508/#post-8647791), so no action is required.
 - For earlier Unity versions, uncheck "Project Settings > Player > Other Settings > Configuration > Assembly Version Validation"

 ### Verify installation

 > WARNING: If you are encountering weird compilation errors with UnityNuGet and you have been using UnityNuGet already,
 > it could be that we have updated packages on the server, and in that case, you need to clear the cache containing
-> all Unity NPM packages downdloaded from the `unitynuget-registry.azurewebsites.net` registry.
+> all Unity NPM packages downloaded from the `unitynuget-registry.azurewebsites.net` registry.
 > On Windows, this cache is located at: `%localappdata%\Unity\cache\npm\unitynuget-registry.azurewebsites.net`
 >
-> Cache locations by OS: https://docs.unity3d.com/Manual/upm-cache.html
+> Cache locations by OS: <https://docs.unity3d.com/Manual/upm-cache.html>

-When opening the Package Manager Window, you should see a few packages coming from NuGet (with the postfix text ` (NuGet)`)
+When opening the Package Manager Window, you should see a few packages coming from NuGet (with the postfix text `‎ (NuGet)`)

 ![UnityEditorWithNuGet](img/unity_editor_with_nuget.jpg)